Why your libido may be MIA and how to find it

 5. Open up communication in your relationship.
 Yes, talking more can help, but communication doesn't always involve words or follow typical couples therapy guidelines.
 Let him know he is on your mind.
 Flirt again like you did when you first met.
 Dress extra sexy.
 Try sexting.
 Research published in Cyberpsychology, Behavior and Social Networking showed that sending sexy text messages and sexy images had a positive impact on relationship satisfaction among married couples.
 Sexting of text-only helped couples who reported avoidance in their relationship.
 Sending sexy images increased sexual satisfaction among men and help ease attachment anxiety in women.

-6. Try Lady V, a female “Viagra.”
-Lady V is a custom-blended medication consisting of sildenafil, the active ingredient in Viagra, and the naturally-occurring hormone oxytocin.
+7. Try Lady V, a female “Viagra.”
+Lady V is a custom-blended medication consisting of sildenafil, the active ingredient in Viagra, and icariins, a compound extract from the plant Icariins Sagittam, also known as Epimedium and Barrenwort.

 How sildenafil may treat FSD